 Mary Soukup has saved a life.
 She’s probably saved more than just one.
-Sometimes that’s what happens when a person commits themself to the greater good.
+Sometimes that’s what happens when a person commits themselves to the greater good.

 Watch Mary’s story, performed by Lizzy Caplan (Masters of Sex, Party Down) and written by Jason Fuchs (Ice Age: Continental Drift, Pan), below.
 You can also read the full text from the script below the video.